Do you think email marketing is dead?

 The promotional emails, newsletters and other related information are completely optimized for mobiles before sending to the prospect.

 If not developed rightly, emails couldn’t give you the results you’re looking for.
 The first thing that you need to work on here is optimizing the subject line.

 It is the first thing a recipient sees in the email, so if it’s not the right statement aligning with the prospects’ needs, they will hop onto some other email in no time.

 Find the below stats:

-64% of people say they open the emails based on the relevance of the subject line.
+64% of people say they open emails based on the relevance of the subject line.

-Last but not the least, timing plays a crucial role in the success of an email campaign.
-If the US customer is sent an email at the Australian time zone, high chances are there it could be overlooked.
-With a huge time gap of 15 hours, USA recipients would find it inconvenient to check the emails and take the right action.
+Last but not least, timing plays a crucial role in the success of an email campaign.
+If the US customer is sent an email in the Australian time zone, there is a high chance it could be overlooked.
+With a huge time gap of 15 hours, USA recipients would find it inconvenient to check their emails and take the right action.

 So, marketers should segregate emails as per customers in different countries separated by varied time zones.

 But what is the overall best time to send emails?